NickHardeman/ofxBullet/README.md

 Currently bullet libs are compiled for OSX and iOS and is tested with OF 0.8x <br/>
 Help with integration for windows and linux is much appreciated. <br/>

-Previous version - ofxBullet 2.0 supports Windows and Linux <br/>
+Previous version - ofxBullet 2.0 supports OSX, iOS, Windows and Linux <br/>
 Linux compatibility thanks to Benjamin Knofe aka @benben <br/>
 VS2012 compatibility thanks to Kentaro Yama aka @kentaroid<br/>
 <i>To compile libs for PC, view here: http://code.google.com/p/bullet/downloads/list </i> <br/>